Rainier-PS/ESP32-New-Year-Countdown-Timer/README.md

 The default target is set to:

-- **January 1, 2026 – 00:00:00 (local time)**
+- **January 1, 2027 – 00:00:00 (local time, GMT+7)**

-You can change the target date and time by modifying the `setTarget2026()` function in the code.
+You can change the target date and time by modifying the `targetTime` value inside the `setTarget()` function.

+The target time is stored as a Unix timestamp (UTC).

+> Note: The provided timestamp 1798736400 corresponds to Midnight Jan 1, 2027, for GMT+7.
+If you are in a different timezone, you must update both the gmtOffset_sec and the targetTime timestamp.

 ## Test Mode

 Test mode allows you to simulate the final countdown without waiting for the real target time.

 - Pull **GPIO 34 HIGH** to activate test mode
-- A 5-second countdown begins
+- A 10-second countdown begins
 - The LCD shows a test indicator
 - Buzzer and LED behavior match the real countdown